rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/getting-started/examples/setup-notifications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In most cases, you and perhaps several people on your team will be
 interested in multiple alarms.
-Cloud Monitoring lets you set up
+Rackspace Monitoring lets you set up
 notification plans that can be shared among multiple alarms.
 In this
 exercise, you create the `notification <#>`__ first, then the
 `notification plan <#>`__, and then finally the alarms.